choupara/thesis_epasufr/readme.md

 ```

 ## Download epas

-epas is very to use.
-It only needs to be cloned at put in the intended directory.
+epas is very easy to use.
+It only needs to be cloned and put in the intended directory.
 ```
 git clone https://github.com/choupara/thesis_epasufr.git
 cd thesis_epasufr/src